SlyBouhafs/MMMKIII/README.markdown

 Tested only on Live 11 but should be compatible with Live 7, 8, 9 and 10.

-## Control Ableton via common MIDI messages
+## Control Ableton via the MPK Mini MK3

-***MMMKIII*** is a ***MIDI Remote Script*** for Ableton Live, that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan…) as well as the currently selected device (on/off, parameters, banks, lock…) via common MIDI messages.
+***MMMKIII*** is a ***MIDI Remote Script*** for Ableton Live that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan…) as well as the currently selected device (on/off, parameters, banks, lock…).
 Furthermore some global controls are instantly mapped as well.

 Among the mapped functionality is: